-- the preparation of a DPD or Supplementary Planning Document (SPD) where it is required. - 1.9 There are four European Sites (Natura 2000 sites) within Winchester City Council's plan area and twelve within a 15km search area of Winchester boundary including nine water dependant sites that lie downstream and therefore within the potential influence of the plan 5. - 1.10 The potential for the spatial developments proposed through the Joint Core Strategy to have an [adverse] impact on the conservation objectives of the European sites within its area's influence has, in line with the requirement of the Habitats Regulations, been considered through Habitats Regulations Assessment.
-The Habitats Regulations Assessment Report which accompanies the Joint Core Strategy Pre-Submission has informed the preparation of the SA and is available separately.
+- 1.9 There are four European Sites (Natura 2000 sites) within Winchester City Council's plan area and twelve within a 15km search area of Winchester boundary including nine water dependant sites that lie downstream and therefore within the potential influence of the plan . - 1.10 The potential for the spatial developments proposed through the Local Plan Part 1 -Joint Core Strategy to have an [adverse] impact on the conservation objectives of the European sites within its area's influence has, in line with the requirement of the Habitats Regulations, been considered through Habitats Regulations Assessment.
+The Habitats Regulations Assessment Report which accompanies the Local Plan Part 1 - Joint Core Strategy Submission has informed the preparation of the SA and is available separately.